Can AI Detect Wash Trading? Evidence from NFTs: Literature Review

-Illicit market behaviors like wash trading on cryptocurrency exchanges and NFT marketplaces have attracted substantial academic interest.
-Initially scrutinized in traditional financial market settings, studies like those by \cite{FraudTransaction, FinancialMarketWashTrading, ForensicEconomics, OddLotsMarketData} have laid the foundation for understanding market deceptions.
-These seminal works span from recognizing fraudulent transactions in monetary networks to examining the impact of odd-lot trades in equity markets, offering crucial perspectives on market scheming and the development of detection methods in financial trading environments.
+Illicit market behaviors like wash trading on cryptocurrency exchanges and NFT marketplaces have drawn considerable academic attention.
+Early studies in traditional finance \cite{FraudTransaction, FinancialMarketWashTrading, ForensicEconomics, OddLotsMarketData} laid the foundation for detecting market manipulation, from identifying fraudulent transactions to analyzing odd-lot trades in equities.
+These works provide key insights into market scheming and detection methods, shaping the broader understanding of financial misconduct.

-Building upon these foundational studies, \cite{cryptowashtrading} introduce systematic tests for detecting fake transactions in cryptocurrency exchanges, which we apply to our own NFT dataset.
-Their findings highlight the prevalence of wash trading in unregulated markets, with over 70\% of the traded value on such exchanges attributed to this practice.